-In addition, Conduent prepared the "Schedule of Changes in the Employer Net Pension Liability," "Schedule of Employer Net Pension Liability," "Schedule of Employer Pension Contributions," "Schedule of Changes in the Employer Net OPEB Liability," "Schedule of Employer Net OPEB Liability," and the "Schedule of Employer Premium Assistance Contributions" in the Financial Section.
+In addition, Buck prepared the "Schedule of Changes in the Employer Net Pension Liability," "Schedule of Employer Net Pension Liability," "Schedule of Employer Pension Contributions," "Schedule of Changes in the Employer Net OPEB Liability," "Schedule of Employer Net OPEB Liability," and the "Schedule of Employer Premium Assistance Contributions" in the Financial Section.

 This report was prepared solely for the Pennsylvania Public School Employees' Retirement System for the purposes herein stated and may not be appropriate to use for other purposes.
-Conduent does not intend to benefit and assumes no duty or liability to other parties who receive this work.
+Buck does not intend to benefit and assumes no duty or liability to other parties who receive this work.
 Use of this report for any other purposes or by anyone other than PSERS and its auditors may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods, or inapplicability of the report for that purpose.
 The attached pages should not be provided without a copy of this cover letter.
-You should ask Conduent to review any statement you wish to make on the results contained in this report.
-Conduent will accept no liability for any such statement made without prior review by Conduent.
+Buck should be asked to review any statement to be made on basis of the results contained in this report.
+Buck will accept no liability for any such statement made without prior review by Buck.